lexibank/starostintujia/README.md

 If you use these data please cite
 - the original source
-  > Starostin GS.
-Annotated Swadesh wordlists for the Tujia group.
-In: Starostin GS, editor.
+  > Starostin, George S. (2013): Annotated Swadesh wordlists for the Tujia group.
+In: Starostin, George S. (ed).
 The Global Lexicostatistical Database.
 Moscow: RGU; 2013.
 URL: http://starling.rinet.ru/new100/tuj.xls.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description